renderedtext/semaphore-docs-new/source/docs/about-boosters.md

 In practice, test files have different runtimes, so packing them across jobs in a way that each job takes roughly same amount of time to complete is essential for optimizing your build time.
 Semaphore Boosters know how to pack your test files into separate jobs based on their duration.
 They do this based on a history of runtimes for all the files in your test suite.

-To be able to use Boosters in your projects, please [contact us](https://semaphoreci.com/support).
-We will enable you the feature right away.

 ### Trying out Boosters

 To set up Boosters, go to your project page.
 Below the list of branches, you will find the Go to Boosters button.